 They divided India into ten shares before they remembered their sister.
 But instead of re-dividing their domain into eleven shares, the youngest brother said he preferred being a businessman to being a king and they could give his share to her as long as they sent him his tax profits every year.

 So the nine kings ruled together for ages (at that time humans lived for twenty thousand years) and had many children.
-When a beloved son of King Vasudeva died, he was overcome with grief and lied half-dead from neglect on his bed.
+When a beloved son of King Vasudeva died, he was overcome with grief and lay half-dead from neglect on his bed.
 The Bodhisatta realized only he could restore his brother’s health, so he roamed the city gazing up at the sky crying out, “Give me a hare!
 Give me a hare!”
 People noticed that one of their kings had gone crazy and when King Vasudeva was told about it by one of his courtiers, he got up quickly and confronted the Bodhisatta, asking what he was doing and who had taken his hare.
 But the Bodhisatta did not reply, just kept repeating his cries into the night.
 King Vasudeva promised to get his brother any sort of hare he desired: gold, jewel, brass, silver, shell, stone, or coral.
-Then the Bodhisatta answered that he wanted the hare that lived on the moon and called out to Vishnu to grant his wish.
+Then the Bodhisatta answered that he wanted the hare that lived on the moon and called out to the gods to grant his wish.
 King Vasudeva now believed his brother really was crazy and told him he would die if he asked the gods for such a thing.

 Hearing this advice, the Bodhisatta stopped his act and said, “My brother, if I will die by asking for something impossible, then why do you mourn for your dead son?”
 Since nothing – no mystical charms, no magical roots, and no amount of money – could bring him back to life, mourning was pointless.
 The king, accepting this wisdom, thanked the Bodhisatta for quenching his grief.